 - Slower breathing

-- Alcohol poisoning, which may entail vomiting, seizures, coma, and/or death
+- Alcohol poisoning, which may entail vomiting, seizures, coma, or death

 Long-Term Health Risks

 Long-term health risks are those that tend to build up over time.
-Continued excessive drinking exposes individuals to a variety of diagnosable medical and mental health conditions that range from high blood pressure to major depressive disorder.
-Warning signs are oftentimes present as the condition grows in intensity; however, these signs are oftentimes neglected.
+Binge drinkers are at risk of numerous medical and mental health complications ranging from high blood pressure to major depressive disorder.
+The dangers of binge drinking present as the condition grows in intensity but are highly preventable by abstaining from alcohol or drinking responsibly.

-- Diagnosable mental health and/or substance use disorder
+- Diagnosable mental health or substance use disorder

 - Heart disease